-While Unbreakable’s ending feels a little hollow, it’s still an intriguing, tense watch, with Bruce Willis and Samuel L. Jackson giving excellent performances as a real-life superhero and a man fascinated by them.
+While Unbreakable’s ending feels a little hollow, it’s still an intriguing and tense watch, with Bruce Willis and Samuel L. Jackson giving excellent performances as a real-life superhero and a man fascinated by them.
 In an era before filmmakers brought superhero genre tropes to similar real world scenarios, such as 2012’s Chronicle, Unbreakable was ahead of its time.

-26. Thor: Ragnarok
+28. Thor: Ragnarok (2017)